-In this episode, Grady Sheffield, the director of campus recreation at Towson University and the senior advisor to the Campus Rec Mastermind Groups, gives you the listener real and authentic conversation between himself and special guest, Steven Trotter, the director of well-being at East Carolina University (ECU) and the founder of Globetrotter Wellness Solutions.
+Host Grady Sheffield, the director of campus recreation at Towson University and the senior advisor to the Campus Rec Mastermind Groups, gives you the listener real and authentic conversation between himself and special guest, Josh Downing, the previous director of Recreation and Wellness at Butler University.

-Show Notes from the Conversation with Steven Trotter
+Show Notes from the Conversation with Josh Downing